ref-finance/ref-contracts/ref-farming/readme.md

 }

 /// Only farmer need to register for storage,
-/// the attatched should more than a suggested minimum storage fee,
+/// the attached should more than a suggested minimum storage fee,
 /// which can cover storage fee for 5 seeds, 5 rewards and 10 farms,
 /// registration_only true means to refund exceeded amount back to user.
 /// Farmer also use this method to add storage fee, with registration_only set to false.